mpsonntag/snippets/courses/RDM2020/jupyter/intro_jupyter.md

 Today's session will be brutal in terms of information I am going to throw at you but potentially very rewarding with respect to concepts, tools and useful resources you can get out of it.
 As a scientist you are expected to be independent find out the things you need on your own.
 We expect that as well.
 Most of the work you will have to do on your own.
 You will have to experiment!
 With the tools and with your workflows that come out of it.
 But we will give you a head start by exposing you to the most important concepts and tools, how they best fit together and which resources are best to get going with them.

-## Why jupyter notebooks
+## Take home message: why use jupyter notebooks

 - reconcile code and documentation
+  - like a labbook for code and plots
-- easy to hand over
+  - easy to view and hand over
 - can be used for presentations
-- can be used with different scripting and programming languages
+- can be used with different scripting languages
+  - Python
+  - R
+  - (options for Matlab)

 show of hands